Wind of Change (speech): African nationalism

 African nationalism escalated during the Second World War.
 The British needed secure control over their African colonies for resources to fight the Axis powers.
 For their help throughout the war, the African colonies wanted to receive rewards in the form of political and economic opportunity.
 They became bitter when those rewards were not presented to them and so they started to campaign for independence.

-Many colonies stood on the edge of a revolution.
-In the West African colony of Gold Coast, the political leader Kwame Nkrumah's Convention People's Party (CPP) orchestrated a campaign of civil disobedience in support of self-government.
-In the 1951 election, the CPP won 34 of 38 seats; Nkrumah became prime minister; and the colony became independent under Nkrumah's leadership as Ghana in 1957.
+The British West African colony of the Gold Coast had become a place of great promise for the African independence movement in the 1950s, since its average level of education was the highest in all of Sub-Saharan Africa, and its people strongly supported the independence movement.
+The Gold Coast nationalists had campaigned for home rule even before the Second World War, before most other colonies of the British Empire had initiated the process of decolonization.
+After the war, Kwame Nkrumah's Convention People's Party (CPP) orchestrated a campaign of civil disobedience in support of self-government.
+In the 1951 election, the CPP won 34 of 38 seats; Nkrumah became prime minister, and the colony became independent under Nkrumah's leadership as Ghana in 1957.

 Meanwhile, in other colonies of Africa the desire for independence was countered by opposition from white settlers, who generally dominated the colonies politically and economically.
 They asserted their dominance by their denial of universal suffrage to Africans and by efforts to persuade the British government to consolidate colonial territories into federations.
 However, the white settler minority could not contain the sense of African nationalism.
 There were warnings that without a quick transfer of power, African nationalism would undermine colonial rule anyway.
-To obtain co-operation from the new African governments, the British government would need to decolonise and grant them independence or at least self-rule, which was thought to be a good substitute for direct control of the area.
+To obtain co-operation from the new African governments, the British government would need to decolonise and grant them independence or at least self-rule, which was thought by the British to be a good substitute for direct control of the area.

-By 1960, Macmillan's Conservative government was becoming worried about the effects of violent confrontations with the African nationalists in the Belgian Congo and French Algeria.
-The Conservatives feared the violent activity spilling over into the British colonies.
-Macmillan went to Africa to circulate and deliver his speech "Wind of Change", which is named for its line: "The wind of change is blowing through this continent and whether we like it or not, this growth of national consciousness is a political fact.
+By 1960, Macmillan's Conservative government was becoming worried about the effects of violent confrontations with African nationalists in the Belgian Congo and French Algeria.
+The Conservatives feared that violent activity would spill over into the British colonies.
+Macmillan went to Africa to circulate and deliver his "Wind of Change" speech, which is named for its line: "The wind of change is blowing through this continent and whether we like it or not, this growth of national consciousness is a political fact.
 We must all accept it as a fact, and our national policies must take account of it".
-Surprisingly soon after the speech, Iain Macleod, Colonial Secretary (1959-1961), decreased the original timetable for independence in East Africa by an entire decade.
+Soon after the speech, Iain Macleod, Colonial Secretary (1959-1961), decreased the original timetable for independence in East Africa by a decade.
 Independence was granted to Tanganyika in 1961, Uganda in 1962 and Kenya in 1963.